Avinashkumar-git/React.js/README.md

 15. ### What is "key" prop and what is the benefit of using it in arrays of elements?

     Keys help React identify which items have changed, are added , or removed.
-Keys should be given to the elements inside the array to give the elements a stable idenett.
+Keys should be given to the elements inside the array to give the elements a stable idenety.
       A `key` is a special attribute you **should** include when mapping over arrays to render data. _Key_ prop helps React identify which items have changed, are added, or are removed.

     Keys should be unique among its siblings.
 Most often we use ID from our data as _key_: